 After years working as an Art Therapist, she took classes at Parsons School of Design in textile design and worked as a colorist in the field.
 Later, she studied at the 92nd Street Y in New York City taking classes in collage/mixed media, painting, in addition to several intensive workshops in color theory, papermaking and transfers.

 She has also studied monoprinting, dry point with carborundum, silk aquatints, solar printing, and collagraphs, at the following printmaking studios: the ASCC (Art School of Columbia County), Inky Editions in Hudson, NY., and in New York City, the MGC (Manhattan Graphic Center, Inc.), EFA Robert Blackburn Printmaking Studio and CBCC (the Carter Burden Covello Center), where she was rewarded a residency.
 She has studied with teacher Karin Bruckner, and master Printers, Beth Thielen, Lisa Mackie and Kathy Caraccio.
 She resides in NYC and Claverack in Columbia County, NY.

-I draw from the powerful improvisation of the Modernists and the emotion of the Abstract Expressionists: Paul Klee for his fanciful shapes and color theory, Robert Motherwell for his rectangular forms and collages, Lee Krasner for her gestural painting, and Lee Bontecou for her rich organic constructions.
+I draw from the powerful improvisation of the Modernists and the emotion of the Abstract Expressionists: Paul Klee for his whimsical shapes and color theory, Robert Motherwell for his rectangular forms and collages, Lee Krasner for her gestural painting, and Lee Bontecou for her rich organic constructions.

 Often, I am surprised by the expressiveness and fanciful exuberance that bursts forth in my work, and I want to share that moment of delight with others.